Rockets hit south Beirut after Hezbollah vows Syria victory

 CONFLICT AFFLICTING LEBANON

-Syria's conflagration has polarised Lebanon, a country of four million, in whose 15-year civil war to 1990 Syria was a major player and where Syrian troops remained until 2005.
+Syria's conflagration has polarized Lebanon, a country of four million, in whose 15-year civil war to 1990 Syria was a major player and where Syrian troops remained until 2005.

 Lebanese Sunni Muslims support the mainly Sunni insurgency against Assad, and Shi'ite Hezbollah stands by the president, whose minority Alawite sect derives from Shi'ite Islam.

-In Sunday's attack, one rocket landed in a car sales yard next to a busy road junction in south Beirut's Chiah neighbourhood, and the other struck an apartment several hundred metres away, wounding five people, residents said.
+In Sunday's attack, one rocket landed in a car sales yard next to a busy road junction in south Beirut's Chiah neighborhood, and the other struck an apartment several hundred meters away, wounding five people, residents said.

 There was no immediate claim of responsibility.
 Brigadier Selim Idris, head of Syria's Western-backed rebel military command, told Al-Arabiya Television that his forces had not carried out the attack.